New Graduate Student Advising

 Goals: The intended outcome of Ph.D. studies is for the student to master the knowledge, acquire the skills, and develop the experience necessary to become a leader in science and engineering.

 Schedule and expectations for a student who progresses at the expected rate through the program (starting from a B.S. degree).
 Please see the MatSE graduate handbook for a complete description of rules and procedures.
-While individual schedules will inevitably vary, if you anticipate a significant deviation from the schedule below (e.g., time to graduation beyond 5 – 6 years), please contact the Director of Graduate Studies to make sure that administrative problems can be avoided.
+While individual schedules will inevitably vary, if you anticipate a significant deviation from the schedule below (e.g., time to graduation beyond 5 – 6 years), please contact the Associate Head of Graduate Studies to make sure that administrative problems can be avoided.

 • Choose an advisor & begin research.